Duke basketball head coach Mike Krzyzewski to retire in 2022, according to reports

-(CNN)Duke University's Mike Krzyzewski, the all-time winningest coach in men's Division I college basketball, is set to retire following the Blue Devils upcoming 2021-2022 season, according to reports.
+(CNN)Duke University's Mike Krzyzewski, the all-time winningest coach in men's Division I college basketball, is set to retire following the Blue Devils upcoming 2021-2022 season, according to reports from ESPN and Stadium.
 CNN has reached out to Duke for confirmation but has yet to hear back.

 "Coach K," as he is affectionately known, has led the men's program to five national championships in 41 seasons and won 1,170 games overall.